mooonbit/BubbleWrap/README.md

 'mainWindow.loadFile("index.html");'.

 ## Test & Build
-- NPM needs to be installed
+- NPM needs to be installed (https://nodejs.org/en/download)
-- On the first time: Open terminal type and run "npm install".
+- On the first time: Open terminal in the BubbleWrap folder, type and run "npm install".
 Wait until it's finished.

-- To test your app, open the terminal and type: "npm run electron"
+- To test your app, open the terminal in root folder, type and run: "npm run electron"
-- To create an executable of your app for Windows, do as follows: Open terminal and type "electron-packager "./" "BubbleWrap" --platform=win32 --arch="x64"".
+- To create an executable of your game for Windows, do as follows: Open terminal, type and run in root folder: "electron-packager "./" "BubbleWrap" --platform=win32 --arch="x64"".
 This creates a folder with the ".exe" file.

 # How does BubbleWrap work?
 ## binjgb files generated with GB Studio